An Exegetical Commentary

 Indeed: Grk. kai, conj. the one with foreskin: Grk. ho akrobustia.
 See verse 25 above. by nature: Grk. phusis, referring here to physical nature of birth.
 See verse 14 above. yet fulfilling: Grk. teleō, pres. part., to bring to completion in a manner that leaves nothing undone, to achieve fully, to fulfill. the Torah: Grk. nomos.
 See verse 12 above. will judge: Grk. krinō, fut.
 See verse 1 above. you: Grk. su, pron. of the second pers. with: Grk. dia, prep. your learning: Grk. gramma is used for (1) that which is written as a basic unit used in writing a letter (of the alphabet), which is the basis for education; and (2) a set of characters or letters forming a document whether of correspondence, a relative long document or book or as a commercial term of a contract.
 Here the term is used as a euphemism for learning.

 and: Grk. kai, conj. circumcision: Grk. peritomē.
 See verse 25 above. as a transgressor: Grk. parabatēs.
 See verse 25 above. of Torah: Grk. nomos.
 The fifth "if" statement extends the thought further by saying that a Gentile’s Torah obedience qualifies him to judge the disobedient Jew (cf. 1Cor 6:2, "Do you not know that the holy ones will judge the world?”).
-To sum up, the significance of these “if” statements is to challenge the conventional thinking among Judean Jews, especially the Circumcision Party, about what they considered to be the benefit of circumcision.
+To sum up, the significance of these "if" statements is to challenge the conventional thinking among traditional Jews, especially the Circumcision Party, about what they considered to be the benefit of circumcision.

 For: Grk. gar, conj. one: Grk. ho, definite article used as a demonstrative pron. is: Grk. eimi, pres.
-See verse 1 above. not: Grk. ou, particle of strong negation. a Judean Jew: Grk.
+See verse 1 above. not: Grk. ou, particle of strong negation. a traditional Jew: Grk.
 Ioudaios.
 See verse 9 above.
 Paul clearly refers to an orthodox Jew. in: Grk. en, prep. the outward appearance: Grk. phaneros (from phainō, to bring to light, to cause to appear), a state or condition that makes observation possible.
 The various lexicons (BAG, Danker, LSJ, Thayer) indicate the word may be used as an adjective and mean visible, clear, open, plain, evident, known, recognizable, or apparent, or as an adverb and mean openly, manifestly, outwardly or clearly.
 The differences in Bible versions owes to choosing between the two forms of usage.

-Paul's point for the fictive opponent who claims to be a Judean Jew (verse 17 above), is that by biblical definition Jewish orthodoxy cannot be established strictly on the basis of a physical characteristic.
+Paul's point for the fictive opponent who claims to be a traditional Jew (verse 17 above), is that by biblical definition Jewish orthodoxy cannot be established strictly on the basis of a physical characteristic.
 It isn't enough to look like a duck.
-Stern says the word Yehudi, which Ioudaios translates, is related to the word "hodayah" ("praise"), so by etymology a true Judean Jew is a "God-praiser."
+Stern says the word Yehudi, which Ioudaios translates, is related to the word "hodayah" ("praise"), so by etymology a true traditional Jew is a "God-praiser."
 Pertinent to this issue is that proselytes, while sharing in the privileges of citizenship, were never considered Jewish.
 Thus, insistence of circumcision by a sectarian Pharisee party for Gentile disciples of Yeshua (Acts 15:1) could never make those men Jewish.
 Stern considers four possible interpretations of Paul's words and offers this analysis of each option:

 (1) "Being born to a Jewish family does not make one a Jew."
 Paul does not contradict the halakhic definition of a Jew as the child of a Jewish mother.
 While Paul did not necessarily bind himself to the rulings of the Pharisees, it does not appear that he questioned this particular point but that he agreed with it (cf. Acts 16:1–3).